By Cathy Jones

-Druitt Town was a suburb located south of Liverpool Rd to the north side of Cooks River in the area which is now Strathfield South.
+Druitt Town was a suburb located south of Liverpool Rd and to the north side of Cooks River.
+It is now located within the suburb of Strathfield South.

 In 1891, the Druitt Town Post Office was closed and relocated to Punchbowl Road – now Coronation Parade – Enfield and the Druitt Town Public School was renamed Strathfield South Public School.
 Around this time, use of the suburb name Druitt Town seems to have ceased.
 From 1949, the locality was incorporated into Strathfield Council and it is currently known as Strathfield South.